-Touching down in Edinburgh airport on Tuesday afternoon last, a farm tour, a visit to AgriScot agricultural show, a breakdown of the Scottish beef sector and fellow Farm Profit programme was squeezed-in before departing for home once again on Thursday afternoon.
-Here is just some of the highlights from the trip:
+Touching down in Edinburgh airport on Tuesday afternoon last, a farm tour and a visit to AgriScot agricultural show were squeezed-in before departing for home once again on Thursday afternoon.

-An interactive demonstration was the standout beef event at AgriScot agricultural show this year.
-The event, led by Gavin Hill of SAC Consulting and supported by Quality Meat Scotland (QMS) demonstrated how a butcher selects prime cuts and how finishers can meet the butcher’s requirements.
-The interactive element involved the audience answering questions via electronic handsets.
+An interactive demonstration was the stand-out beef event at AgriScot agricultural show this year.
+It demonstrated how a butcher selects prime cuts and how finishers can meet the butcher’s requirements.
+The audience could interact with questions using electronic handsets.

 The markings on this animal show the variance in meat cuts on different regions of the carcase and the corresponding difference in values of each cut.

 The butcher informed the audience that section A contains the most expensive meat cuts like the sirloin, fillet and rib cuts.

 Next, was section C which contains the rump and round roasts.